The choice is yours.

 - A deep connection of trust and faith can develop in a long-term committed relationship.

-- People may make a commitment so they are not alone.
+- People may make a commitment so they aren't alone.